joeyshi12/neural-net-classifier/README.md

 # neural-net-classifier

-A sample implementation of a neural net classifier for recognizing hand-drawn digits.<br>
+A sample implementation of a neural net classifier that recognizes hand-drawn digits.<br>
 Detailed documentation on the mathematics used here can be found in <a href="/nnclassifier.ipynb">nnclassifier.ipynb</a>

 <img src="images/demo.png" width="500px" alt="demo"/>